-- Seeing the big picture by helping students identify the logic and relationships of the curriculum, aiding students in making connections between the academic program, their goals, and their spiritual and physical development, and ultimately supporting students in considering how their education at Hope relates to the rest of their lives and to the world
+We help you identify the logic and relationships of the curriculum, aiding you in making connections between your program, goals, and spiritual and physical development.
+Ultimately, we support you in considering how your education at Hope relates to the rest of your life and to the world.

-Some of the advising objectives for first year students include:
+Some of the advising objectives for your first year include:

-- Evaluating whether major and career choices are coherent with strengths and interests
+- Evaluating whether your major and career choices are coherent with your strengths and interests

 - Being introduced to the liberal arts